 Visit the Department of Environmental Conservation Web site to view the list and obtain additional information about the permit process.

-Engineering Tools and Drawings for Conservation Practices
+Engineering Tools Conservation Practices

 - Animal Waste Management Software Training Video - Cornell University Cooperative Extension